nacezavrtanik/aml/README.md

 - Exercise A: ***Equation Discovery with Linear Regression***
   1. Define a linear regression function
+  2. Test the function on data for the energy conservation law
 - Exercise B: ***Equation Discovery with the BACON algorithm***

 [(Back to top)](#table-of-contents)